Quackster/Havana/README.md

 - MariaDB server
 - libsodium support (this project uses [this library](https://github.com/terl/lazysodium-java))

+If you aim to use this for yourself, I recommend setting up your own 2009 figure image renderer with the project I've created [here](https://github.com/Quackster/Avatara) to render Habbo looks on the website.

 # Installation

 Install MariaDB server, connect to the database server and import havana.sql (located in /tools/havana.sql).